Mars Needs Moms: Critical response

-SFX also opined gave some praises towards the writing "there are some good laughs, it's pacy enough to whizz us on by the sometimes repetitive narrative [...] and although it's hard to see little boys admitting that they really do love their mummies – as much as the film wants them to – Mars Needs Moms does provoke a few lumps in older throats, for all you may decry its mawkish Stateside sensibilities."
+SFX also gave some praises towards the writing "there are some good laughs, it's pacy enough to whizz us on by the sometimes repetitive narrative [...] and although it's hard to see little boys admitting that they really do love their mummies – as much as the film wants them to – Mars Needs Moms does provoke a few lumps in older throats, for all you may decry its mawkish Stateside sensibilities."

 Nick Schager of The Village Voice was very harsh; panning the "rubbery", "unreal", and "unsettling" character animation, which he called a "jarring dissonance" with the science fiction setting; and the stealing of common tropes in other well-known science fiction films.
 He also noted a major plot hole, specifically Supervisor's stealing of mothers' disciplinary skills for use on technological devices: "The plot thus hinges on a fundamental illogicality, since the chief differentiating characteristic between mothers and machines isn't discipline but compassion."
-William Thomas of Empire Magazine gave the film a two out of five stars, saying, "An uninvolving mo-cap adventure that's well below par.
+William Thomas of Empire gave the film a two out of five stars, saying, "An uninvolving mo-cap adventure that's well below par.
 Marvin the Martian would be unhappy to share his planet with this bunch."

 Some reviewers questioned the film's moral about well-behaved kids having their very good mothers taken by aliens.